What types of butterflies do you have in your yard? I have had such fun learning to identify the butterflies in my yard.

-The information and pictures of butterflies here will help you distinguish some common types.
+This information and pictures of butterflies will help you name some butterfly types in your yard.

 Swallowtail Butterflies have long tails.